pithun/Stock-Sentiment-Analysis-with-Apache-Airflow-and-Google-Gemini/README.md

       ```
       Navigate to Admin>>connections

       Since the docker compose file creates a network and the vertica service name is "vertica".
 Create a new connection with Host named vertica and set the following parameters.
+Essentially, the service name becomes the Host name.

       Connection id=vertica
       Connection type=Vertica (this should be a drop down)